codeperfectplus/SystemGuard/README.md

 - Monitor server stats like CPU, Memory, Disk, and Network.
 - Check the network speed of the server using a speed test.
 - Rate limit the speed test to prevent abuse.
+- Kill the process that is consuming the most CPU.
+- Real-time monitoring of server stats.
+- Responsive design that works on mobile, tablet, and desktop.

 ## Product Screenshots